burakaksoy/dlo_approximation/ReadMe.md

 The states of the DLOs are extrated to CSV files (given in `dlo_state_example_1.csv` and `dlo_state_example_2.csv` files) and can be loaded using Python.
 An example is provided in `dlo_state_csv_plotter.py` generates the plots shown below.
-The center points of the original DLO segments are shown with red points and directions of the approximated DLO segments are shown with blue arrows.
+The center points of the original DLO segments are shown with red points and directions of the DLO segments are shown with blue arrows.

 Example 1                |  Example 2
 :-------------------------:|:-------------------------: